Hell Gate NYC

 Hell Gate NYC is an online worker-owned publication focused on local New York City news.
 The publication is named after the Hell Gate Bridge, due to the bridge's reputation for tenacity.
-Hell Gate covers a wide range of topics that include, but are not limited to, political corruption, local street performers, and strange subway advertisements.
+Hell Gate covers a wide range of topics that include, but are not limited to, political corruption, local street performers, policing, and strange subway advertisements.
 The company is headquartered in a co-working space in Brooklyn, and has five reporters and two editors, all worker-owners.

 History

-The founders of Hell Gate, Nick Pinto, Esther Wang, Christopher Robbins, Max Rivlin-Nadler, and Sydney Pereira, began developing the idea for the publication in 2021.
+The founders of Hell Gate (Nick Pinto, Esther Wang, Christopher Robbins, Max Rivlin-Nadler, and Sydney Pereira) began developing the idea for the publication in 2021.
 Many of them were former coworkers at New York City publications such as the Village Voice, The New York Times, and Gothamist, as well as non-New York publications such as Jezebel and The Intercept.
 Pinto, Robbins, and Rivlin-Nadler had all faced job instability as journalists due to companies mismanaging resources, lacking funding, and cutting budgets.
 In January 2022, they pitched the idea of Hell Gate to fifty local journalists, and recruited Pereira and Wang.
 The team decided that their publication would have a snarky tone like pre-acquisition Gothamist, and that they would approach stories from a human rights-oriented perspective.

 Hell Gate launched the website as a test on May 2, 2022, and launched in full two months later.
+Their advisory board includes Paul Ford and Emily Greenhouse.

+Reporting

+In 2023, Amsterdam News credited Hell Gate with refuting the New York Police Department's claim that the NYPD was under a "gag order" concerning its Strategic Response Group that prevented them from attending a City Council oversight hearing.

+During the 2025 New York City mayoral election, Hell Gate revealed that Andrew Cuomo's campaign had used ChatGPT to write his housing plan (which included what the New York Times called "incoherent babble").

+Co-founder Rivlin-Nadler's past experience in TV and radio journalism helped inspire Hell Gate's foray into live broadcasts, beginning with a livestream covering the New York mayoral primary election night on June 24, 2025.
+Rivlin-Nadler had learned, during a previous job at KPBS, that a smartphone and small mic comprised the physical equipment necessary for broadcast-quality audio and video.
+Hell Gate has now run two subsequent election night broadcasts, including one in which Pinto livestreamed while biking between two competing campaigns' parties, indicative of Hell Gate's openness to "gonzo journalism."